syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 {% highlight vb.net %}

-'Opens a presentation
+'Opens a Presentation

 Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

-'Adds a slide to the presentation
+'Adds a slide to the Presentation

 Dim slide As ISlide = presentationDocument.Slides(0)